2003 invasion of Iraq: U.S. media coverage

 A study found that in the lead up to the Iraq War, most U.S. sources were overwhelmingly in favor of the invasion.

-The U.S. invasion of Iraq was the most widely and closely reported war in military history.
+As of 2007, the invasion was the most widely and closely reported war in military history.
 Television network coverage was largely pro-war and viewers were six times more likely to see a pro-war source as one who was anti-war.
 The New York Times ran a number of articles describing Saddam Hussein's attempts to build weapons of mass destruction.
-The 8 September 2002 article titled "U.S. Says Hussein Intensifies Quest for A-Bomb Parts" would be discredited, leading The New York Times to issue a public statement admitting it was not as rigorous as it should have been.
+The 8 September 2002 article titled "U.S. Says Hussein Intensifies Quest for A-Bomb Parts" was later discredited, leading The New York Times to issue a public statement admitting it was not as rigorous as it should have been.

-At the start of the war in March 2003, as many as 775 reporters and photographers were traveling as embedded journalists.
+At the start of the war, as many as 775 reporters and photographers were traveling as embedded journalists.
 These reporters signed contracts with the military that limited what they were allowed to report on.
 When asked why the military decided to embed journalists with the troops, Lt.
 Col. Rick Long of the U.S. Marine Corps replied, "Frankly, our job is to win the war.
 Part of that is information warfare.
 So we are going to attempt to dominate the information environment."

-In 2003, a study released by Fairness and Accuracy in Reporting stated the network news disproportionately focused on pro-war sources and left out many anti-war sources.
-According to the study, 64% of total sources supported the Iraq War while total anti-war sources made up 10% of the media (only 3% of US sources were anti-war).
-The study looked only at 6 American news networks after 20 March for three weeks.
+In 2003, a study released by Fairness & Accuracy in Reporting stated the network news disproportionately focused on pro-war sources and left out many anti-war sources.
+According to the study, 64% of total sources supported the war, while total anti-war sources made up 10% of the media (only 3% of U.S. sources were anti-war).
+The study looked only at six American news networks after 20 March for three weeks.
 The study stated that "viewers were more than six times as likely to see a pro-war source as one who was anti-war; with U.S. guests alone, the ratio increases to 25 to 1."

-A September 2003 poll revealed that seventy percent of Americans believed Saddam Hussein was involved in the attacks of 9/11.
+A September 2003 poll revealed that 70% of Americans believed Saddam was involved in 9/11.
 80% of Fox News viewers were found to hold at least one such belief about the invasion, compared to 23% of PBS viewers.
 Ted Turner, founder of CNN, charged that Rupert Murdoch was using Fox News to advocate an invasion.
-Critics have argued that this statistic is indicative of misleading coverage by the U.S. media since viewers in other countries were less likely to have these beliefs.
-A post-2008 election poll by FactCheck.org found that 48% of Americans believe Saddam played a role in the 9/11 attacks, the group concluded that "voters, once deceived, tend to stay that way despite all evidence."
+Critics argued that this statistic is indicative of misleading coverage by the U.S. media, since viewers in other countries were less likely to have these beliefs.
+A post-2008 election poll by FactCheck.org found that 48% of Americans believed Saddam played a role in 9/11, the group concluded that "voters, once deceived, tend to stay that way despite all evidence."